the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 version: 0.11.2
 ```

 The complete list of fields is described in the [CFF schema guide](https://github.com/citation-file-format/citation-file-format/blob/main/schema-guide.md).
-In the next section you can find out which tools can help you create and use the `CITATION.cff` file.
+In the next section, you can find out which tools can help you create and use the `CITATION.cff` file.

 ### Steps to Make Your Software Citable

-To make your software citable you need to follow the three steps below.
+To make your software citable, you need to follow the three steps below.

 #### Step 1.
 Create a `CITATION.cff` File

 There are two ways of creating a `CITATION.cff` file.

-1. Editing the file manually in your favorite code editor.
+1. Edit the file manually in your favorite code editor.
 The disadvantages of this method are installing the required tools on your system and doing the validation yourself.
 The error messages of the validation can be relatively long and difficult to understand.

-2. Using [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/) which guides you through the process of creating your citation file.
-The `cffinit` has a few advantages over manual editing such as
+2. Use [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/) which guides you through the process of creating your citation file.
+The `cffinit` has a few advantages compared to manual editing such as

     - no need for installing extra tools;
     - no need for automatic validation;